 Step 5.
 Register for an account

-- At this point, you have NOT opened a Roth IRA account into which you can convert your traditional IRA funds.
+Important Note: At this point, you have NOT opened a Roth IRA account into which you can convert your traditional IRA funds through the backdoor.

-Personally, I do it as quickly as possible, because there is a ton of precedence here.
+Personally, I think this is nonsense.
+I convert from the traditional to the Roth IRA account as quickly as it will let me.
+There is a ton of precedence here.
 In addition, recent law basically highlights how backdoor roth IRA’s are okay in the government’s eyes.

-If you make more than $1, your 8606 tax form becomes less clean.
-[Though I’ve learned that you actually need to earn more than $2 for it to matter because of some complicated math]
+If you make more than $1, your 8606 tax form becomes less clean, but it isn’t the end of the world.

-[Note my traditional IRA shows zero funds because I have already performed the conversion at this point, prior to this it had $5,500 in it]
+[Note my traditional IRA shows zero funds because I have already performed the conversion at this point]

 In order to avoid this very annoying screen, you need to do the following: